-The Runge House museum is the birth house of the painter and romantic artist Philipp Otto Runge.
-The painter and romantic artist Philipp Otto Runge (1777-1810), alongside Caspar David Friedrich, is regarded as one of the most important painters and graphic artists of the German Romantic period.
+The museum Rungehaus is the birth house of the painter and romantic artist Philipp Otto Runge (1777-1810).
+Alongside Caspar David Friedrich, he is regarded as one of the most important painters and graphic artists of the German Romantic period.

 The pictures of Philipp August Runge are exhibited in the Hamburger Kunsthalle, and his life is documented in his birth house in Wolgast.
 In addition to his paintings, Runge made significant contributions to the three-dimensional colour theory, he designed playing cards and wrote down the first fairy tales in Germany.
 The most famous fairy tale - "The Fisherman and his Wife” - became part of the collection of the Brothers Grimm.